vosmann/exchangerate/README.md

 * Generalize for all exchange rates, not only EUR-to-USD.
 * Point to a public exchange rate service with more frequent updates.
 The one at `api.fixer.io` updates only once a day.
 That's not very granular.
-* Either use nice date/time classes everywhere or strings everywhere.